A7ocin/FaceAnimator/README.md

 ### Prerequisites

 -	Visual Studio 2015 (I didn’t try with other versions, let me know if you find out other versions work as well)

+    - Make sure to select "Desktop development with C++", together with the latest Windows 10 SDK and The VC++ 2015 development tools (on the right) during the installation

 -	Autodesk Maya 2017 (I didn’t try with other versions, let me know if you find out other versions work as well)

+    If you are a student you can get it for free!

+-	CMake (MAKE SURE TO INSTALL IT AFTER Visual Studio 2015!)
 -	Dlib 19.4 (http://dlib.net/files/dlib-19.4.zip) (I didn’t try with other versions, let me know if you find out other versions work as well)

     -	Extract dlib in C:\dlib-19.4 in order to let Visual Studio find it automatically, otherwise edit the project solution file